Frequently Asked Questions

 What languages and technologies do you teach?

-Our Back-End program focuses on Ruby, and also covers Ruby on Rails, PostgreSQL, and JavaScript.
-Our Front-End program focuses on JavaScript, and also covers CSS, HTML, NodeJS, React, and Cypress.
+Our program focuses on Ruby, Javascript, and also covers Ruby on Rails, PostgreSQL, CSS, HTML, NodeJS, React, and Cypress.

 What is the typical class size and student to teacher ratio?